socketry/community/README.md

 ### Donations

-If you want to donate to this project, you may do so using [BitCoin](https://www.blockchain.com/btc/payment_request?address=1BU3RnjB7fS9XmiTHgbmLKL36S5kccovs8).
+If you want to donate to this project, you may do so using [BitCoin](https://www.blockchain.com/btc/payment_request?address=1BU3RnjB7fS9XmiTHgbmLKL36S5kccovs8) or [Patreon](http://patreon.com/ioquatix).
 All money donated this way will be used to further development of this and related open source projects.

 ### Priority Business Support